SixArm/iso-high-level-structure/article-5-leadership/index.md

 This summary is by OpenAI ChatGPT.

+Emphasizes the critical role of top management in driving the effectiveness of the management system.
+It requires leaders to demonstrate commitment by taking accountability for system performance, aligning it with the organization’s strategic direction, and integrating it into core business processes.
+This article also mandates leadership to establish a clear policy, assign relevant roles and responsibilities, and ensure that resources and communication are adequate.
+By placing leadership at the center, Article 5 ensures that the management system is not just a procedural formality but a strategic tool supported and guided from the top.

 ## Purpose

 **Article 5: Leadership** is a central pillar of the ISO High-Level Structure